psiz-org/psiz/CONTRIBUTING.md

     * If custom layer requires initialization arguments, then implement by first calling `super(_).get_config()` and then update the dictionary with the custom layer's attributes.
     * Following TensorFlow convention, the returned configuration should be a dictionary of the form: {'class_name': str, 'config': dict}.

+#### Kernel
+* Some kernels require a dimensionality be specified in advance.
+If so, they should implement @property `n_dim` like `AttentionKernel` since the dimensionality will be checked for agreement with the embedding layer.
+* MAYBE Kernels should assign a dictionary to the attribute `theta` which keeps track of all the kernel variables.

 ### Custom `Model`
 * `init()`
     * use `**kwargs` in arguments and call `super().__init__(**kwargs)`